Creating files containing ext2/3/4 filesystems for persistence

 Read the ReadMe file in the \_ISO\docs\linux_utils folder for more details and see the article on www.rmprepusb.com #114 or my blog post here.

-To format a partition as NTFS, you can use fmt_ntfs.sh and use the 32-bit executable udefragto defrag the files (E2B v1.83+)
+To format a partition as NTFS, use instead the fmt_ntfs.sh script and use the 32-bit executable udefragto defrag the files (E2B v1.83+)

 For best bootability, I strongly recommend you create a small (hidden) primary partition at the end of the USB drive as well (use gparted).